ayantika-khanra/ayantika-khanra.github.io/content/project/instacart_dataset_EDA/index.md

 #### 4.4 Variation in Reorder Ratio
-The reorder ratio tells us how often customers repurchase products they’ve bought before.
-It is calculated by comparing the number of items reordered to the total number of items in a basket (or a set of baskets).
+Here, the reorder ratio is calculated by dividing the number of reordered items to the total number of items in a set of basket.

 ```python
 # Querying the database to calculate reorder ratio by day of week and hour of day